ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

    ```
    {: codeblock}

 This change results in the IP address of the firewall-router changing from the firewall-router instance used earlier to the IP address of the network load balancer.
-This will need to be applied to a number of VPC route table routes in the transit and spoke vpcs.
+The optional HA firewall router will need to be applied to a number of VPC route table routes in the transit and spoke vpcs.
 It is best to start over:

+Optionally apply all the layers through the all_firewall_asym_tf layer:
    ```sh
    ./apply.sh : all_firewall_asym_tf
    ```